-It is interesting to note that our findings on the effect of firm size contradict the above-mentioned earlier studies.
-For example, Esteve-Pérez and Mañez-Castillejo (2008) confirmed its positive effect based on the resource-based theory, using Spanish manufacturing data.
+It is interesting to note that our findings on the effect of firm size contradict the earlier studies mentioned above.
+For example, using Spanish manufacturing data, Esteve-Pérez and Mañez-Castillejo (2008) confirmed the positive effect of firm size based on a resource-based theory.
 Cader and Leatherman (2011), Ebert et al. (2019), and Rico et al. (2020) agreed with Esteve-Pérez and Mañez-Castillejo (2008), based on US, German, and Spanish SMEs.
-This discrepancy is probably due to our study's limitation in that it examines only small business with no more than 50 employees, whereas their datasets include medium-sized firms too.
+This discrepancy is probably due to our study's limitation, in that it examines only small business with no more than 50 employees, whereas their datasets include medium-sized firms too.